Pierre Magnol

 Pierre Magnol (8 June 1638 – 21 May 1715) was a French botanist.
-He was born in the city of Montpellier, where he lived and worked for most of his life.
+He was born in the city of Montpellier, then in the province of Languedoc, where he lived and worked for most of his life.
 He became Professor of Botany and Director of the Royal Botanic Garden of Montpellier and held a seat in the Académie Royale des Sciences de Paris for a short while.
 He was one of the innovators who devised the botanical scheme of classification.
 He was the first to publish the concept of plant families as they are understood today, a natural classification of groups of plants that have features in common.

 Youth and education

 Pierre Magnol was born into a family of apothecaries (pharmacists).
 His father Claude ran a pharmacy as did his grandfather Jean Magnol.
 Pierre's mother was from a family of physicians.
 Pierre's older brother Cesar succeeded his father in the pharmacy.
 Pierre, being one of the younger children, had more freedom to choose his own profession, and wanted to become a physician.
-He had become devoted to natural history and especially botany at an early stage in his life, which might be regarded as self-evident for a son of a pharmacist.
+He had become devoted to natural history and especially botany at an early stage in his life.

-In Magnol's days, the study of botany and medicine were inseparable.
-Thus he enrolled as a student in medicine at the University of Montpellier on 19 May 1655.
+He enrolled as a student in medicine at the University of Montpellier on 19 May 1655.

 By Magnol's time the city of Montpellier was already long established as an important commercial and educational centre.
-The University of Montpellier was officially founded in 1289 (though it is said to be older) and it was the first French university to establish a botanic garden, donated in 1593 by Henry IV of France, for the study of medicine and pharmacology.
+The University of Montpellier was the first French university to establish a botanic garden, donated in 1593 by King Henry IV of France for the study of medicine and pharmacology.
 Its medical school attracted students from all over Europe.
 Individuals well-known in medicine and botany such as Leonhart Fuchs (1501–1566), Guillaume Rondelet (1507–1566), Charles de l'Ecluse (1526–1609), Pierre Richer de Belleval (c.
-1564-1632), and the great writer (and doctor) François Rabelais (c.
-1493-1553), all studied at this university.
+1564–1632), and the great writer (and doctor) François Rabelais (c.
+1493–1553), all studied at this university.
 So it was in one of the intellectual and botanical capitals that Magnol took his education.
 He got his doctor's degree (M.D.) on 11 January 1659.
 After receiving his degree, his attention once again shifted to botany, this time even more seriously.